ufs-community/uwtools/docs/sections/user_guide/cli/tools/config.rst

          Path to output file (defaults to stdout) --output-format {ini,nml,sh,yaml}
          Output format
-     --output-block KEY[:KEY:...]
+     --output-block KEY[.KEY[.KEY]...]
-         Colon-separated path of keys to the block to be output --values-needed
+         Dot-separated path of keys to the block to be output --values-needed
          Print report of values needed to render template --total